-This sweet and savoury, cold and hot combination are the perfect low sodium foods that you can incorporate in your healthy diet.
-Bake or steam cook your favourite steak and have it along with melons.
+This sweet and savory, cold and hot combination is the perfect low sodium foods that you can incorporate in your healthy diet.
+Bake or steam cook your favorite steak and have it along with melons.
 Each serving contains about 117mg of sodium, 15g of protein and about 181 calories.

 11. Roasted Turkey

 Strawberries are one of the wonder foods low in sodium.
-Turn strawberries into a delicious cocktail along with citrus fruits and enjoy them as refreshing mid-meal drink.
-A handful of strawberries contain 18mg of sodium, fiber and protein.
+Turn strawberries into a delicious cocktail along with citrus fruits and enjoy them as a refreshing mid-meal drink.
+A handful of strawberries contain 18mg of sodium, fiber, and protein.
 Enjoy this low sodium fat-free drink every time you feel thirsty.